albanleong/abapteachablemachine/README.md

 2. Select a player [![select-a-player.png](https://i.postimg.cc/cH8cb6xh/select-a-player.png)](https://postimg.cc/xJnHkfbN)

-3. Select a game [![select-a-game.png](https://i.postimg.cc/wvKN32z5/select-a-game.png)](https://postimg.cc/3yBNcgdW)
+3. Select and start a game [![select-a-game.png](https://i.postimg.cc/wvKN32z5/select-a-game.png)](https://postimg.cc/3yBNcgdW)

-4. Say the flash card that is displayed!

-#### Gameplay screen
+4. Gameplay screen overview [![gameplay-screen.png](https://i.postimg.cc/9X1PCz1L/gameplay-screen.png)](https://postimg.cc/V5r0Ffxt)
-[![gameplay-screen.png](https://i.postimg.cc/9X1PCz1L/gameplay-screen.png)](https://postimg.cc/V5r0Ffxt)
+Say the flash card that is displayed and if your answer matched, the question # chip at the bottom will turn green and a correct answer sound will play if you have it configured.

 # Credits
 See 'Credits' page in application